vmaffioli/scripts/excel_csv_to_json/readme.md

 #excel_csv_to_json.py

-Script made to convert .xlsx, .xls or .csv into .json using Python (pandas,os.path,re)
+This script was made to convert .xlsx, .xls or .csv into .json using Python (pandas,os.path,re)